vanus-labs/docs/blog/2023-02-11-download-github-blog/index.md

 ## How to Download a GitHub Repository？

-If you want to download the files of a repository and not clone it, you can download the repository as a zip archive from GitHub.
+If you want to download the whole repository instead of a specific file, you can download the repository as a zip archive from GitHub.
 Here's how:

 ### Step 1: Find the GitHub repository